dlfelps/dlfelps.github.io/_posts/2022-11-01-inclusive.md

 tags: inclusive programming-languages kotlin scala rust swift functional object-oriented
 ---

-This post explores the possibility of using *inclusive* programming languages, i.e. ones that successfully accomodate functional and object-oriented programming styles in a single codebase.
+This post explores the possibility of using *inclusive* programming languages, i.e. ones that successfully accommodate functional and object-oriented programming styles in a single codebase.

 ## Introduction

-Python, C++, Java, and C# are 4 out of the top 10 most popular languages on any survey/poll/list and they have one thing in common - they are all primarily object-oriented languages.
+Python, C++, Java, and C# are 4 out of the top 10 most popular languages on any survey/poll/list, and they have one thing in common - they are all primarily object-oriented languages.
 This paradigm is characterized by[^1]:

 - Data/operations are encapsulated in objects
 - Information hiding is used to protect internal properties of an object